cellsjs/piscosour/docs/users/what_is_piscosour.md

 # What is Piscosour

+***DevOps with Superpowers***

-Is a framework to manage processes workflows or pipelines.
+It is a framework to manage processes workflows or pipelines.
 Gets all command line (CLI) development tools wrapped-up, creating command line pipelines.

 - Keeps all sets of recipes ordered under a domain with predefined [contexts](../developers/guides/01-contexts.md) and [flows](../developers/guides/03-flows.md).
 - Pipeline’s [steps](../developers/guides/02-steps.md) are implementation of a [flow]